wrr/drop/README.md

 ## Running

-These are commands to work with Drop:
+The commands to work with Drop are:

  * `drop` - shows help
  * `drop init ENV_ID` - creates a new Drop environment.
 If ENV_ID is
    not given, the current working directory is used to construct ENV_ID
  * `drop run -e ENV_ID program args` - runs a program in a Drop environment.
-For example `drop run ps aux`, if program and args are not given, shell is started.
+For example, `drop run -e vault13 ps aux`, if program and args are not given, shell is started.
 If `-e ENV_ID` is not given, the current working directory is used to construct ENV_ID.
  * `drop ls` - lists created environments